LPCIC/elpi-lang/README.md

-# elpi-lang README
+# elpi-lang

-This is the README for your extension "elpi-lang".
-After writing up a brief description, we recommend including the following sections.
+This extension provides some basic support for the [Elpi](https://github.com/LPCIC/elpi) programming language to Visual Studio Code.

 ## Features